 It may be over 50 years old, but The Aztecs still impresses and fascinates.
 It’s one that deserved to be let out of the building.
 It presents an interesting (pro-colonial?) dilemma and cuts along at a pace which far outstrips many other Hartnells.
-But there is something inherently hokey about the way it was made, which I think is one of those things a viewer has to make allowances for.
+But there is something inherently hokey about its production, which I think is one of those things a viewer has to make allowances for.
 Luckily there’s something utterly convincing about it too.

 For an example of this inherent contradiction, consider Barry Newbery’s sets.
 They are all rostra, polystyrene and painted backdrops.
 They are in essence, the stuff of theatre, the influence of which is so palpable in these early Doctor Whos.
 There’s no reason why these stagey sets should have the power to transport us to this distant civilisation.

 And yet they do.
 They offer the viewer a complete world.
 I realised watching the story again that I had a real sense that the warriors’ training camp was some distance from the elders’ garden and that both were in different places to the temple and the tomb in which the TARDIS lands.
 Of course in reality, they were butting up against each other in Lime Grove Studio D. Somehow, through some Newbery magic, it works.